Manuvr/ManuvrOS/DEVLOG.md

   safely add the parse-in-place stuff that makes such an enormous memory difference.

-Finally moves the remaining message definitions out of the CPP file that handles their logic.
+Finally moved the remaining message definitions out of the CPP file that handles their logic.
   They now reside in the kernel, where they will be scrutinized in the near future.
   This resolved a bug I've been having since the conversion of the Kernel to stack allocation along with platform.
 The problem was centered around the order-of-exec for static intializers.

+CBOR loop closes tighter.
+Test is correct, and massively-extended.
+Simple map support.
+It will be enough to write the next phase of the storage API.
+Commit...

+       Linux, 32-bit: DEBUG=1 SECURE=1
+       text    data     bss     dec     hex filename
+    1743583   12160   50148 1805891  1b8e43 New baseline

+What a monster weekend....
+_---J. Ian Lindsay_